vcai01/to_buy_or_not_to_buy_classification/README.md

 <div align="right"><font color=grey size=2>Image © Techdealdb.com</font></div>

 # To Buy or not to Buy
-Analysis of Online Shopping Intention Data
+An Analysis of Online Shopping Intention Data

 ## Overview